-Katie Price told MPs that online abuse should be made a specific offence following social media attacks against her son.
+Katie Price tells MPs online abuse should be criminal offence

 The TV personality also wants to see the creation of a register of offenders.

 Price told the House of Commons Petitions Committee that a line should be drawn between “banter” and criminal abuse but that the law had failed to keep up with the changing use of technology and social media.

 Her 15-year-old son Harvey – who is partially blind, autistic and has Prader-Willi syndrome – was targeted on Twitter last year by an unnamed 19-year-old who received a caution from Sussex Police.

 But Price told the MPs that police had been powerless to act in other cases.

 “Even the police were really embarrassed because it got to the point where they couldn’t take it any further because they couldn’t charge them with anything because there is nothing in place, so they had to get dropped, the cases, basically,” she said.